 The 2018A Senior Bonds bear interest at 5.75%, payable semiannually on June 1 and December 1 of each year, commencing December 1, 2018.
 Annual mandatory sinking fund principal payments are due on December 1, beginning on December 1, 2023.
 The 2018A Senior Bonds mature on December 1, 2047.
-To the extent the 2018A Senior Bonds are not paid when due, the unpaid principal will continue to bear interest and the unpaid interest will compound semiannually on each June 1 and December 1 until the total repayment obligation of the District for the 2018A Senior Bonds equals the amount permitted by law and the District's electoral authorization.
+To the extent the 2018A Senior Bonds are not paid when due, the unpaid principal will continue to bear interest and the unpaid interest will compound semiannually on each June 1 and December 1, at the rate ten borne by the 2018A Senior Bond, until the total repayment obligation of the District for the 2018A Senior Bonds equals the amount permitted by law and the District's electoral authorization.